3 Key Aspects of Engaging Consumers on Your eCommerce Website

 - Secure transactions

 Never abuse your customers’ data.
-You should only ever use any information the customer gives you solely for the purposes for which it was given, and no other, and the customer should be reassured of that.
-No selling email addresses, or sending mail-shots to shipping addresses.
+You should only ever use any information the customer gives you solely for its purposes, and no other, and the customer should be reassured of that—no selling email addresses or sending mail-shots to shipping addresses.

 - Reduce uncertainty

 Users are likely to have lots of questions.
-While it is crucial that you have an effective help-desk system, you can save yourself time, money and effort by having an effective FAQ page.
-Just think of the questions you yourself might ask, and write down the answers.
-If you observe that certain questions are asked regularly, add them to the FAQ page.
+While you must have an effective help-desk system, you can save yourself time, money, and effort by having a helpful FAQ page.
+Just think of the questions you might ask and write down the answers.
+If you observe that specific questions are asked regularly, add them to the FAQ page.

 - Returns policies and guarantees

-The fact that they cannot physically return an item directly to your shop undermines trust in your customers.
-If an item does become faulty, they need to know how they can return the item, how they can get their money back if they so choose.
+The fact that users cannot physically return an item directly to your shop undermines trust in your customers.
+If an item does become faulty, they need to know how they can return the item and get their money back if they so choose.w they can get their money back if they so choose.

 It may seem that successfully gathering everything together that you need for your eCommerce site is akin to walking barefoot across a mile-long beach filled with razor-sharp pebbles.
-Not only do you need to attract customers, you need to keep them as well.
-You need to make your customers feel secure in their dealings with you, and that you’re attentive to what they require.
+You need to attract customers; you need to keep them coming back to you as well.
+It would help if you made your customers feel secure in their dealings with you and that you’re attentive to what they require.

-If you get things right, you can turn any first-time customer into a repeat purchaser, and the more repeat purchasers you have, the more business you are going to make.
+If you get things right, you can turn any first-time customer into a repeat purchaser, utilizing the power of experimentation.
+The more repeat purchasers you have, the more business conversions you are going to make.